cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape-autoscaling.md

 This document describes the autoscaling aspect of the cluster landscape of the Service Fabrik inter-operator and the different services that it integrates with the [Service Manager](https://github.com/Peripli/service-manager).

-This document is about dynamic on-boarding (and off-boarding) new Kubernetes clusters with pre-defined characterestics designed to host the service instances of the different services integrated by a single Service Fabrik inter-operator with the [Service Manager](https://github.com/Peripli/service-manager).
+This document is about dynamic on-boarding (and off-boarding) new Kubernetes clusters with pre-defined characteristics designed to host the service instances of the different services integrated by a single Service Fabrik inter-operator with the [Service Manager](https://github.com/Peripli/service-manager).

 This is document is NOT about any of the following autoscaling aspects.
 * The autoscaling of the number of the different kinds of nodes in any given Kubernetes cluster.